acquia/cli/README.md

 Acquia CLI does not provide or manage local development environments.
 If you are looking for a packaged development environment, consider [Acquia Cloud IDE](https://docs.acquia.com/dev-studio/ide/) or third-party tools such as [Lando](https://lando.dev/).

+## Installation

-**Install instructions and official documentation are available at https://docs.acquia.com/dev-studio/acquia-cli/install/**
+Install instructions and official documentation are available at https://docs.acquia.com/dev-studio/acquia-cli/install/

 ## Similar tools
 Several tools compliment or duplicate Acquia CLI functionality.
 Acquia CLI can safely be used with any of these tools, although some functionality may be duplicated.